 Finally, we consider a relationship with Fukuda (2020).
-He suggests that nontrivial unawareness can be discussed in (non-partitional) standard state space models, and that Necessitation crashes AU Introspection.
-Hence, as pointed out by him, if AU introspection does not hold where Necessitation is satisfied, non-trivial unawareness can be discussed.
-Subsequently, he proposes Reverse AU Introspection ($U_X(E) \supseteq U_X U_X(E)$) instead of AU Introspection.
-He suggests two points: one is that AU Introspection is not necessary discussing non-trivial unawareness; the other is that if AU Introspection does not hold, (non-partitional) standard state space models represent awareness of unawareness.
-In contrast, our Reverse AU Introspection with Nontriviality may not hold in our model when the equation of the inclusion relation does not hold.
-Our model must induce AU Introspection, even if the agent cannot perceive some part of basic propositions.
+He suggested that non-trivial unawareness can be discussed in (non-partitional) standard state space models, and that Necessitation crashes AU Introspection.
+Hence, as pointed out by him, if AU Introspection does not hold where Necessitation is satisfied, non-trivial unawareness can be discussed.
+Subsequently, he proposed Reverse AU Introspection ($U_X(E) \supseteq U_X U_X(E)$) instead of AU Introspection.
+He suggested two points: one is that AU Introspection is not necessary in discussing non-trivial unawareness; the other is that if AU Introspection does not hold, (non-partitional) standard state space models can represent awareness of unawareness.
+In contrast, our Reverse AU Introspection with Non-triviality may not hold in our model when the equation of the inclusion relation does not hold.
+Our model must induce AU Introspection, even if the agent cannot perceive some part of the basic propositions.
 The different results imply that different features exist between Fukuda (2020) and this study.